Death toll in Thai-Cambodia clashes rises to 16 as 120,000 flee border area

 Thailand and Cambodia exchange fire in deadly border clashes

+The escalation of military exchanges could move towards war, Acting Thai PM Phumtham Wechayachai told reporters on Friday.
+For now, the clashes have involved heavy weapons, he added.

+The ongoing clashes have taken place in 12 locations along the disputed border, up from six the day before, a Thai military official said on Friday, indicating a widening of the fighting.
+Rear Admiral Surasant Kongsiri, a military spokesperson, told a press conference Cambodia had continued to use heavy weapons.

-“Thai forces have responded with appropriate supporting fire in accordance with the tactical situation,” the Thai military said in a statement.
+“Thai forces have responded with appropriate supporting fire in accordance with the tactical situation,” the Thai military said in an earlier statement.

 Thailand’s Ministry of Public Health reported that at least 14 civilians and one soldier were killed in Thailand when fighting broke out on Thursday, and a local provincial official in Cambodia’s Oddar Meanchey border province told the Reuters news agency that one person was killed and five wounded in Thai attacks.